NBA Draft: Boston Celtics Lead Lottery Thanks To The Brooklyn Nets

 Thanks to a past trade made with the Brooklyn Nets three years ago when the Nets rebranded and wanted veterans, the Boston Celtics now have a 25-percent chance to gain the top overall pick of the 2017 NBA Draft.
 By the way, the Celtics are already the second-best team in the Eastern Conference, entering the weekend with 50 wins in the standings.

-The Celtics only trail the Cleveland Cavaliers in the Eastern Conference standings, and for the Celtics, they’ve hit the so-called NBA Draft Lottery… well, they are in the best position to do so, thanks to a Nets team that made a trade that never worked out for them, but has helped the Celtics franchise.
+The Celtics only trail the Cleveland Cavaliers in the Eastern Conference standings, and for the Celtics, they’ve hit the so-called NBA Draft Lottery…well, they are in the best position to do so, thanks to a Nets team that made a trade that never worked out for them, but has helped the Celtics franchise.

 Three years ago, the Celtics and Nets were involved in a trade where the newly rebranded Brooklyn Nets (they were formerly New Jersey) traded future first-round NBA Draft picks for veterans Kevin Garnett and Paul Pierce.
 That duo didn’t repeat their Celtics NBA championship success with the Nets, and now with the Nets needing to pay up on the picks, the Celtics will most likely receive a Top 3 NBA Draft pick this June.